failsafe-lib/failsafe.dev/policies.md

 - `RetryPolicy` calls the `CircuitBreaker`
 - `CircuitBreaker` rejects the execution if the breaker is open, else calls the `Supplier`
 - `Supplier` executes and returns a result or throws an exception
-- `CircuitBreaker` records the result as either a success or failure, based on its configuration, possibly changing the state of the breaker, then returns or throws
+- `CircuitBreaker` records the result as either a success or failure, based on its [configuration](#failure-handling), possibly changing the state of the breaker, then returns or throws
-- `RetryPolicy` records the result as either a success or failure, based on its configuration, and either retries or returns the result or exception
+- `RetryPolicy` records the result as either a success or failure, based on its [configuration](#failure-handling), and either retries or returns the result or exception
-- `Fallback` handles the result or failure according to its configuration and returns a fallback result or exception if needed
+- `Fallback` handles the result or exception according to its configuration and returns a fallback result or exception if needed
 - Failsafe returns the final result or exception to the caller

 ### Composition and Exception Handling